 - Create a test environment in the cloud for troubleshooting, testing patches and updates and so on.

 You can restore machines from the following types of backups:

-- Backups files of Microsoft Windows and Linux VMs created with Veeam Backup & Replication You can use backups of VMware vSphere VMs and VMware vCloud Director VMs.
+- Backups files of Microsoft Windows and Linux VMs created with Veeam Backup & Replication.
+You can use backups of VMware vSphere VMs or vCloud Director VMs.

 - Backups of Linux machines created with Veeam Agent for Linux.
 Backups must be created at the entire machine level or volume level.